bodsch/ansible-icingaweb2/README.md

 This role also supports other distributions like ArchLinux, Gentoo by using the sources.

+The source code archive is downloaded to the Ansible controller and then copied to the target system.
+For this purpose, a temporary directory is created under `${HOME}/.cache/ansible/icingaweb`

+If you want a different directory, you can specify an individual directory by setting the environment variable `CUSTOM_LOCAL_TMP_DIRECTORY`.

 ## Requirements & Dependencies

  - running mariadb / mysql database